Skip to content

 1. You notice something is wrong

-2. You scroll through terminal history or open log files
+2. You scroll through terminal output (hundreds of lines)

-3. You manually correlate timestamps, error messages, and spans
+3. You manually find the error and its context

-4. You paste the relevant bits back into the agent's context
+4. You paste the relevant bits back to the agent

-Node.js, Browser, and Go — one consistent API pattern across all runtimes.
+Three SDKs Node.js, Browser, and Go — same API everywhere

 cd packages/debug-hub